After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 How Kallie researched potential movers

-After doing a phone survey, Kallie’s Colonial representative emailed a $3,898 estimate that was significantly lower than her other quote.
+After doing a phone survey, Kallie’s Colonial representative emailed a $3,898 estimate that was lower than her other quote.

 Colonial’s estimate included: